-As part of its commitment to improve air quality within Cambridge, Cambridge City Council has commissioned Electric Blue and Swarco to create a network of 18 Rapid and 3 Fast electric vehicle chargers, strategically located to support the use of e-Taxis, each with two charging bays.
-This infrastructure will enable the council to implement their proposed changes to their taxi licencing policy, designed to transition the entire fleet to Ultra Low Emission or zero-emission e-Taxis by 2028.
-The project has set a target to support the conversion of over 310 e-Taxis within five years.
+As part of its commitment to improve air quality within Cambridge, Cambridge City Council has commissioned Swarco and its partner, Electric Blue, to create a network of 18 Rapid (50kW DC, 43 kW AC) and 3 Fast (7 kW AC) electric vehicle chargers, strategically located to support the use of e-Taxis, each with two charging bays.
+This infrastructure will enable the council to implement their proposed changes to their taxi licencing policy, designed to transition the entire fleet to ULEV or zero-emission e-Taxis by 2028.
+Electric Blue has set a target to support the conversion of over 315 e-Taxis within five years.

-The charger network is supported by Cambridge City Council, the UK government (through OLEV - the Office for Low Emission Vehicles) and the UK government Department for Environment, Food and Rural Affairs (DEFRA) who are encouraging implementation of taxi-only rapid charge points across cities in the UK.
+The charger network is supported by Cambridge City Council, the UK government (through OLEV) and the UK government Department of Environment, Food and Rural Affairs (DEFRA) who are encouraging implementation of taxi-only rapid charge points across cities in the UK.